BenBeard115/internet-archiver/README.md

 # Internet Archiver
+For this project, a website was created which can take inputs of website urls and scrape those pages.
+This data is then stored and can be redisplayed on the website when requested.
+A dashboard of the most popular websites to archive and other data was created.
+Each website is scraped again after 3 hours and all past versions are visible.

 ## Setup and Installation
 For some folders there will be a `requirements.txt` file.
 Once in the folder, you can run the following command:
 - `pip3 install -r requirements.txt`